Forensic Mental Health Case Study – *Kit's story

 Kit was transferred to Penrose FOCUS from hospital in May 2018, having been on admission for several years where he had moved from a high secure unit to medium and eventually to a ward in the community.
 His discharge to Penrose began with a series of overnight leave which served as induction into a high support accommodation.

 At Penrose, Kit was immediately allocated a keyworker who met with him for keywork sessions every 2 weeks.
 They discussed issues of concern and explored his areas of interest to help him engage in meaningful activities.
-Kit was discharged on a Community Treatment Order (CTO) and staff supported him regularly to comply with his prescribed medication which were initially kept in a secured locked cabinet in duty office.
+Kit was discharged on a Community Treatment Order (CTO) and staff supported him regularly to comply with his prescribed medication which were initially kept in a secure locked cabinet.
 He was prompted and reminded frequently to take his medication and staff supervised him to ensure compliance.

 Having previously worked as a chef, Kit chose to reinvigorate his cooking skills.
 He was supported and encouraged to lead and coordinate a weekly baking class with other residents every Saturday.
 He also spent time in other structured activities and attended basic ICT training and a maths workshop.
 When he passed the first level of his IT class, he was celebrated by staff, applauded by others, and issued a £10 Tesco voucher and a certificate of achievement.